lifeomic/csv-to-json/README.md

 ## Docker Container

-This repo already contains a valid Dockerfile and a .dockerignore file.
-To create a docker container containing only the scripts necessary to run the program, run the following command.
+This repo contains a valid Dockerfile and a .dockerignore file.
+To create a docker container containing the scripts necessary to run the program, run the following command.

 ```bash
 docker build -t <tag name> .